What are the advantages of single-sex education for GIRLS?

 Custom-tailored learning and instruction

 Jean and Geoffrey Underwood have published a series of scholarly papers over the past 12 years, demonstrating the extraordinary advantages of single-sex classrooms for girls.
 In one of their studies, published in 1997, the Underwoods gave 31 pairs of 8-year-olds a computer-based language task.
 Children were randomly assigned either to girl-girl, girl-boy, or boy-boy pairs.
 Each child within a pair was matched with the other for reading ability.
 The Underwoods found a dramatic difference in story recall, depending on the gender composition of the pair.
 Boys in boy-boy pairs performed least well, while girls assigned to girl-girl pairs obtained the highest scores.
 The most striking finding, however, was that girls in girl-boy pairs performed almost as badly as the boys did.
 Just putting a girl with a boy degraded her performance by roughly 50% on this computer-based task.
 This effect was highly significant (p < 0.001).
-You can learn more about the Underwoods' studies, and about other scholarly papers demonstrating the unique effectiveness of single-sex classrooms for girls, by reading this scholarly paper about teaching math and science to girls.
+In other words: paring girls with boys does NOT help the boys, but it does HURT the girls.
+Similar findings have been reported by other researchers, for example Inzlicht & Ben Zeev, 2003.

-Role-playing exercises work well for girls.
-Consider having the girls create little skits, in which girls act out scenes from the book.
+Our professional development events are seven-hour (one-day) or 14-hour (two-day) workshops devoted to a careful and systematic review of WHAT WORKS IN GIRLS' CLASSROOMS for each subject area, at each age level.
+Our focus is on PRACTICAL strategies which have been PROVEN to work with girls.
+With regard to English and language arts, one strategy which teachers have unanimously recommended for the all-girls classroom is the use of Role-playing exercises.
+Of course the traditional way to do this is to have the girls create skits, in which girls act out scenes from the book.
 Or, assign each girl to be one of the characters in the book, and have them discuss an issue "in character."
 For example, if you're teaching Are You There, God?
 It's Me, Margaret, one girl could be Margaret, another could be Margaret's mother, another girl could be Margaret's father, another could be Margaret's grandmother from Manhattan.
 They could then discuss the pros and cons of moving from Manhattan to New Jersey -- or the pros and cons of raising a girl in a particular religious faith vs. no religion at all.
 Each girl talks in the voice of the assigned character.

-Some of the biggest difference in how girls and boys learn derives from the fact that girls mature so much faster than boys do.
-If you've read about the biologically-programmed differences in the BRAINS of girls and boys, then you already know that girls are way ahead of boys in terms of brain development.
-On an MRI scan, the brain of a 17-year-old boy looks like the brain of an 11-year-old girl.
-So, while the 17-year-old girl is ready to tackle Jane Austen and Charlotte Bronte, the 17-year-old boy still wants to read his World Wide Wrestling magazine.
+Some of the biggest difference in how girls and boys learn derives from the fact that girls mature differently than boys do.
+If you've read about the biologically-programmed differences in the brains of girls and boys, then you already know about some of these differences in brain development.
 In single-sex schools, teachers are (or should be) free to choose materials that fit the interests of their students.
 In coed schools, the girls are often held back or held down to the abilities and interests of the boys.

 Greater autonomy, especially in heterosexual relationships